A segregated reduced order model of a pressure-based solver for turbulent compressible flows: Full-order discretization method

 \subsection{Physical parametrization test case}

-The first test case we present in this work is a physically parametrized external flow: a NACA0012 airfoil is immersed into a fluid with variable viscosity $\mu$.
-The unperturbed velocity is fixed and is equal to $\tilde{\bm{u}}_{inlet}= ^T$\si{kg.m\per\second} while the chord of the airfoil is equal to one.
+The first test case we present in this work is a physically parameterized external flow: a NACA0012 airfoil is immersed into a fluid with variable viscosity $\mu$.
+The unperturbed velocity is fixed and is equal to $\tilde{\boldsymbol{u}}_{inlet}=[ 250, 0, 0]^T$\si{m\per\second} while the chord of the airfoil is equal to one.
 As already said, the viscosity can vary so that $\mu \in [10^{-5}, 10^{-2}]$.
 The speed of sound at the inlet can easily be evaluated by taking into consideration the thermophysical properties of the gas we are working with.
 We consider perfect gasses.
 Thus the specific heat transfer at constant pressure is sufficient to evaluate $\gamma = \frac{C_p}{C_v} = \frac{C_p}{C_p-R}$ where $C_p=1005\si{\joule\kilogram\per\kelvin}$ while $R=8,314 \si{\joule\mol\per\kelvin}$ is the constant for perfect gasses.
 We suppose our airfoil to move into air so that $M=28,9$ \si{\g\per\mol} where $M$ stands for the molar weight.
 Temperature is fixed at $T=298\si{\K}$.
-Collecting all these data together, we end up with
+Collecting all these data together, we end up with $C = \sqrt{\frac{\gamma R T}{M}} = 341.17 \si{\m\per\s}.$ This means that at the inlet the Mach number can be calculated as